 Phone: +60 3-2268 3888

-The living room of my suite (3924) had a large TV, a cabinet with a bare fridge (great for bringing your own drinks or saving food), an expansive couch, table for two and a separate lounging chair.
-It opened to both bedroom doors, featured floor-to-ceiling windows and also the bathroom.
+The living room of my suite (3924) had a large TV, a cabinet with a bare fridge (great for bringing your own drinks or saving food), an expansive couch, a table for two, and a separate lounging chair.
+It opened to both bedroom doors, featured floor-to-ceiling windows, and also the bathroom.
 Alila’s living room was a nice separation from the bedroom and easier to get work done.

 The bathroom was impressive at the Alila Bangsar.
 I had a chance to see others in the hotel and each featured a bathroom that was in the middle of the room with access for in-house guests as well as their guests.

 The water closet was separated from the rest of the bathroom in a way that is convenient for visiting guests and keeps them away from personal space like the shower, closet and safe.
 It has a modernist take with Edison bulbs, concrete stone features, and polished brass.

 The bedroom offered a lot of space, dual nightstands, another large television, and a desk suitable for two laptops or more.
 I had just two minor complaints about the bedroom.
 The first was that there were no international plugs in the room, though there was one in the living room.
 The second complaint was a lack of windows when wrap-around, floor-to-ceiling would have been a nice touch.

 The hotel lobby is on the 41st floor, an express elevator takes guests from a ground floor entrance.
 The entire hotel was exquisite and it was clear that it was nearly brand new, opened just 16 months ago, November 2018.

 On the 40th floor, the outdoor swimming pool and fitness center are small but mighty.
 Given the limited number of guests, snagging a lounger by the pool was no problem, but at full occupancy, they may be harder to obtain.
 Stunning views of the city are available from anywhere on the floor including the pool bar at the end of the pool.